Emlyn Williams: Early life

-Williams was born into a Welsh-speaking, working class family at 1 Jones Terrace, Pen-y-ffordd, Ffynnongroyw, Flintshire.
-He was the eldest of the three surviving sons of Mary (née Williams) a former maid-servant and Richard Williams, a greengrocer.
+Williams was born into a Welsh-speaking working class family at 1 Jones Terrace, Pen-y-ffordd, Ffynnongroyw, Flintshire.
+He was the eldest of the three surviving sons of Mary (née Williams) a former maidservant, and Richard Williams, a greengrocer.
 He spoke only Welsh until the age of eight.
-Later he said he would probably have begun working in the mines at age 12 if he had not caught the attention of Sarah Grace Cooke, the model for Miss Moffat in The Corn Is Green.
-She was a teacher of French at the grammar school in Holywell, Flintshire in 1915, where Williams had gone on a scholarship.
-Over the next seven years she encouraged him in his studies and helped pay for him to stay with a French friend of hers in Haute-Savoie in France, where he spent three months perfecting his French.
-When he was 17 she helped him win a scholarship to Christ Church, Oxford, where he studied French and Italian.
+Later, he said he would probably have begun working in the mines at the age of 12 if he had not caught the attention of Sarah Grace Cooke, the model for Miss Moffat in The Corn Is Green.
+She was a teacher of French at the grammar school in Holywell, Flintshire, where Williams had gone on a scholarship.
+Over the course of seven years from 1915 onwards she encouraged him in his studies, and she also helped to pay for him to stay with a French friend of hers in Haute-Savoie in France, where he spent three months perfecting his French.
+When he was 17 she helped him to win a scholarship to Christ Church, Oxford, where he studied French and Italian.

-In 1926, during his studies at university, Williams had a nervous breakdown, which was blamed largely on a failed emotional friendship with another undergraduate.
+In 1926, during his studies at university, Williams had a nervous breakdown, which was blamed largely on a failed friendship with another undergraduate.
 As a means of recovery Miss Cooke encouraged him to write.
 However, Williams intended to enter the theatrical world too and joined the Oxford University Dramatic Society (OUDS).

 Professional career

 Aged 22, Williams performed with OUDS in his first full-length play, Full Moon, at the original Oxford Playhouse in 1927.
 Later that year he joined a London-based repertory company and began his stage career.
 By age 25 (1930), he had expanded his writing with works such as A Murder Has Been Arranged and The Late Christopher Bean.
 The same year he appeared in Edgar Wallace's hit thriller On the Spot in the West End.

-Over the next few years, Williams took on roles on stage and on film, including the first film celluloid version of the Edgar Wallace mystery, The Frightened Lady.
-At age 30, he became an overnight star, however, with his thriller Night Must Fall (1935), in which he also played the lead role of a psychopathic murderer.
+Over the next few years Williams took on roles on stage and in films, including the first film version of Edgar Wallace's mystery, The Frightened Lady.
+At the age of 30 he became an overnight star with his thriller Night Must Fall (1935), in which he also played the lead role of a psychopathic murderer.
 The play was noted for its exploration of the killer's complex psychological state, a step forward for its genre.
-It was made into a film in 1937 with Robert Montgomery, and again in 1964 with Albert Finney.
-It has been frequently revived, most recently in the West End with Jason Donovan, and on Broadway in 1999 with Matthew Broderick.